fhermans27/scRNAseq-tooth-atlas/README.md

   (5) Calculate RSS scores

 Afterwards, we move back to our R environment for further analyses using the pySCENIC output:
-  (6) Create a regulon-based Seurat object and perform regulon-based integration/clustering (7) Calculate MRA
+  (6) Create a regulon-based Seurat object and perform regulon-based integration (7) Calculate MRA

 #### Extract required data